emergentcomplex/CHORUS/docs/missions/00_mandate_of_the_oracle.md

 1.  **The Blind Analysts:** The `RunAnalystTier` use case is functioning, but it reasons in a vacuum.
 The `PostgresAdapter.load_data_from_datalake` method is a placeholder stub.
 2.  **The Silent Library:** The Harvester daemons are correctly populating the `/datalake` directory, but this data is unused.
 3.  **The Flawed Prototype:** The `dsv_embeddings` table and its related adapter methods are a non-functional prototype that must be removed.
+4.  **The Premature Prophecy:** The `tests/e2e/test_e2e_unified.py` test is failing because it correctly identifies that the end-to-end RAG pipeline is not yet functional.
+It must be removed and replaced with a more focused integration test.

 ## IV.
 The Schema of the Oracle (The Architectural Decree)